Colonka/SimpleBash/README.md

 ### Grep:

-- Beingn in "grep" folder make command `make` in terminal.
+- Being in "grep" folder make command `make` in terminal.
 - Then execute s21_grep with necessary options.
-- You can list options by space and without space and then files by space.
+- You can list options by space and combine without space and then files by space.

 template: `./s21_grep -<OPTION><OPTION> ... -<OPTION> <FILENAME> ... <FILENAME>`